When can I start applying for college?

 See your counselor or GO Center mentor.
 You can also contact the FSA Information Center at 1-800-433-3243.
 (1-800-4 FED AID)

+You can make corrections once allowed by FSA after your FAFSA is processed.
 To make corrections to the FAFSA, log into your account and click on Make FAFSA Corrections.
 Enter your FSA ID, make any updates and then hit submit.
 Make sure you’re paying attention to emails in case you get a notice about something needing to be corrected.

-Yes, you will need to submit the FAFSA ever year to remain eligible for federal student aid.
+Yes, you will need to submit the FAFSA ever year of college to remain eligible for federal student aid.
 After filling it out the first time, you can submit a renewal FAFSA in subsequent years.
 The website will automatically fill in most of your information from the previous year.

 The Texas Application for State Financial Aid is used to collect information to help determine eligibility for state financial aid programs that are administered by institutions of higher education in the state of Texas.